 SELL THE RIGHTS

 David Whitmer recounted, “Joseph looked into the hat in which he placed the stone, and received a revelation that some of the brethren should go to Toronto, Canada, and that they would sell the copyright of the Book of Mormon.
 Hiram and Oliver went to Toronto on this mission, but they failed entirely to sell the copyright, returning without any money.
 Joseph was at my father’s house when they returned.
 I was there also, and am an eye witness to these facts.
 Jacob and John Whitmer were also present when Hiram Page and Oliver Cowdery returned from Canada.”
-When pressed about the revelation, Joseph replied, “Some revelations are of God, some are of man, and some are of the devil.”
-(An Address to All Believers in Christ, Whitmer, 1887, p.
-30-31)
+When pressed about the revelation, Joseph replied, “Some revelations are of God, some are of man, and some are of the devil” (An Address to All Believers in Christ, Whitmer, 1887, 30-31).

 The original revelation manuscript recently came to light in the Joseph Smith Papers Project.
-As it mentions the city of Kingston, some LDS apologists attempt to discredit Whitmer’s recollection and interpretation of Smith’s financial motivations.
+As it mentions the city of Kingston, some attempt to discredit Whitmer’s recollection and interpretation of Smith’s financial motivations.
 They fail to mention that Oliver Cowdery, himself a participant in the copyright adventure, also corroborated both the city and peep stone method of revelation.

 Cowdery stated, “That some among you will remember which sent Bro.
 Page and me, so unwisely, to Toronto, with a prediction from the Lord by Urim and Thummim (Joseph’s brown peep stone), that we would there find a man anxious to buy the First Elder’s copyright.”
 (Defense, Oliver Cowdery p.
 229) Church sources have inaccurately asserted that Martin Harris was repaid in full (lds.org, Church History Topics, Printing and Publishing the Book of Mormon).

 - Revelation Book 1, Joseph Smith Papers

 Martin Harris was beginning to recognize that the full $3,000 fee would fall solely upon him if not repaid by early 1831.
-Harris was understandably reluctant to forfeit the majority of his land and net worth.
-He learned of Smith’s attempt to sell the copyright without informing him or including him in the expected proceeds.
+He was understandably reluctant to forfeit the majority of his land and net worth.
+Harris learned of Smith’s attempt to sell the copyright without informing him or including him in the expected proceeds.
 Prodded by his concerned wife, Harris considered breaching his contract to pay for the printing.

 In response, Smith promptly traveled from Harmony to Palmyra, placating his patron by entering into a contract on January 16, 1830 affording him equal right to sell books.
 “I hereby agree that Martin Harris shall have an equal privilege with me and my friends of selling the Book of Mormon of the edition now printing by Egbert B. Grandin until enough of them shall be sold to pay for the printing of the same.”